“Speak, for your Servant is listening.” 1 Samuel 3:3-11

 I was in fact a student in the sands of Piura.
 God taught me many things.
 He showed me His power and majesty.
 But that was only part of His plan.
 Maybe I was stubborn, maybe I didn’t want to hear the message, or maybe I was just too comfortable.
 I do not know, as I’m sure it’s all of that.
 There are times, I seem to think I know better than God.
 I tell him “I got this one”.
 Maybe, you too can relate?

 Therefore, I completely missed His many messages.
-And in all humility, I’ll admit it’s here too I denied Jesus and ignored the messages.
+And in all humility, I’ll admit it’s here too I denied Jesus and ignored the messages and God’s will for my life.

 However, once clarity comes it looks a lot like a wrecking ball coming your way.
 You see it, you hear it, and yet it paralyzes you.
 You attempt to duck, but that no longer works.
 You wonder how it is you even got to this place.
 Your head knows this is just God bringing order, but your heart well that’s a different story.
 So you bring your vulnerability and the avalanche of fear that is taking root inside of you and you sit at His feet.
 You get honest with God and yourself.
 For what we build, plan, control, or desire is often not part of His plan.
 It’s our version of life, but not His divine plan for one’s life.